jameramellyn/dsc106-2025-fa/showcase.md

 There were four kinds of awards given to student submissions:

-1. The Best Project Award was given to the top 8% of submissions based on the effectiveness and creativity of the project visualizations.
+1. The Best Project Award was given to the top 3 submissions based on the effectiveness and creativity of the project visualizations.
-1. The Best Presentation Award was given to the top 8% of submissions based on the quality of the project video and presentation during the showcase.
+1. The Best Presentation Award was given to the top 4 submissions based on the quality of the project video and presentation during the showcase.
-1. The Honorable Mention Award was given to the top 16% of submissions based on effectiveness and creativity of the project visualizations.
+1. The Honorable Mention Award was given to the top 3 submissions (after the Best Project Awards) based on effectiveness and creativity of the project visualizations.
-1. The People's Choice Award was given to the top 14% of submissions based on votes cast during the in-person showcase event.
+1. The People's Choice Award was given to the top 5 submissions based on votes cast during the in-person showcase event.

 {% for project in site.data.projects %}